Inflation hits 9.1% in countries using euro currency

 Annual inflation in the eurozone’s 19 countries rose to 9.1%, up from 8.9% in July, according to the latest figures released Wednesday by the European Union statistics agency Eurostat.

-Prices are also rising in many other countries as Russia’s war in Ukraine grinds on, triggering unprecedented increases for energy and food that are squeezing household finances.
+Prices are rising in many other countries as Russia’s war in Ukraine grinds on, triggering unprecedented increases for energy and food that are squeezing household finances.
+Disruptions to global manufacturing supply chains caused by the coronavirus pandemic have also played a role in pushing up prices.
 This summer has seen a wave of protests and strikes around the world by workers pushing for higher wages and people fed up with the high cost of living.

+Inflation in Britain, Denmark and Norway, which have their own currencies, is also surging, according to official data released earlier this month.
+U.K. residents face an 80% jump in annual household energy bills, regulators warned last week.

-While global supply pressures have been easing in recent months, “specific European problems continue to push inflation higher," ING Bank economist Bert Colijn wrote in an analyst note.
+“Specific European problems continue to push inflation higher," ING Bank senior economist Bert Colijn wrote in an analyst note.
 “The gas supply crisis and droughts are adding to persisting supply-side pressures on inflation at the moment."

 Russia, a major energy producer, has been reducing the flow of gas to European countries that have sided with Ukraine in the war, a move that's wreaked havoc with prices.